Steven-Jarmell/CS0010-Lab-5/README.md

 and how enforcement of the CoC will be taken care of.
 Finally, it also has access to translations into other languages, making it that much more inclusive.

+## Suggestions

+If you do not want to contribute to the code but would instead like to leave a suggestion, please feel free to leave a [comment in the issues tab](https://github.com/Steven-Jarmell/CS0010-Lab-5-6/issues) or email one of the community leaders.
+We are always open to new ideas!